The Shipping Law Review: Denmark

 Under Section 28 of the MSA, all rights over vessels (except for maritime liens and possessory liens, for which, see Section 30) must be registered with the DAS to obtain protection against claims from, and acquisitions by, third parties.
 This also applies for vessels under construction.

-Under Section 10(3) of the MSA, vessels under construction in Denmark can be registered with the Danish Shipbuilding Register provided that the vessel can be easily and individually identified.
+Under Section 10(3) of the MSA, vessels under construction in Denmark can be registered with the Danish Shipbuilding Register provided that the vessel can be identified easily and individually.
 Registration with the Shipbuilding Register is optional and the owner does not need to be Danish.
 When construction of the vessel is completed, the vessel must be deleted from the Shipbuilding Register and registered with the DAS or the DIS.